 AMEA is a light, agile network which relies on strong member commitment.
 The core of AMEA’s work is conducted through Global Working Groups and Local Networks, which collaborate on joint initiatives.

-AMEA has five Global Working Groups:
+AMEA has four Global Working Groups:

 Global Guidelines: focused on increasing the visibility of the Global Guidelines for professional farmer organizations and encourage its uptake on a global and local level.

 Toolbox: focused on increasing the uptake of the AMEA tools; and evaluated effectiveness of the use of the tools to generate feedback loops and continuous improvement.
+Also includes the development of a trainer and coach database who deliver AMEA approved assessments and trainings.

 Achieving Bankability: focused on understanding how to address farmer organization capacities which will lead them to become “bankable”.